Firema T-68: Withdrawal

 In 2008, the entire T-68/T-68A fleet underwent a refurbishment programme, which was designed to keep them in service for at least another 10 years.
-However, the newer Bombardier M5000 trams introduced from 2009 proved to be considerably more reliable than the T-68/T-68A fleet; which averaged 5,000 miles between breakdowns, while the M5000 trams at introduction averaged 20,000 miles.
+However, the newer Bombardier M5000 trams introduced from 2009 proved to be considerably more reliable than the T-68/T-68A fleet, which averaged 5,000 miles between breakdowns, while the M5000 trams at introduction averaged 20,000 miles.
 The M5000 trams are also 10 tonnes lighter than the T-68s/T-68As, causing less track wear, and using less energy.
 In addition to this, many of the T-68s were found to be suffering from corrosion to their solebars, which would have required further expensive repairs to keep them in service.

 In July 2012, Transport for Greater Manchester decided that it would be more cost effective to withdraw all of the T-68s/T-68As and replace them with M5000s with the first T-68 withdrawn in 2012.
 The final three T68s were withdrawn on 10 February 2014 and the last two T-68As on 30 April 2014.

 To bid farewell to the T-68s, on 26 May 2014 a farewell tour was operated by 1007 and 1016, the former being the first tram to run through the city streets when it opened in 1992.

 Preservation and further use

-The Manchester Transport Museum Society owns T-68s 1007 and 1023.
-The former was chosen as it was the first tram to run through Manchester city centre on the system's opening on 27 April 1992 and is destined for the Heaton Park Tramway.
-1007 was the number carried by the tram that operated the final Manchester Corporation Tramways service in 1949.
-In March 2020, 1023 was moved for display at Crewe Heritage Centre until it could be accommodated at Heaton Park. while 1007 resides in undercover storage at Trafford depot.
+The Heaton Park Tramway owns T-68 1007, being chosen as it was the first tram to run through Manchester city centre on the system's opening on 27 April 1992 and sharing a number with the last Manchester Corporation Tramways service in 1949.
+It is destined for the Heaton Park Tramway but remains at Metrolink's Trafford Depot until it can be accommodated.

+1023 remains under the ownership of Transport for Greater Manchester and moved to Crewe Heritage Centre in March 2020.

 Greater Manchester Fire and Rescue Service purchased 1003 for use as a training rig at its training facility in Bury.

 Four of the trams (1016, 1022, 1024 and 1026) were transferred to the tram test centre at Long Marston.
+1016 was scrapped in June 2021 followed by 1024 in August 2022.

 A single car prototype bodyshell numbered 1000 was built in Italy in 1990 and delivered to Manchester for public exhibition to promote the system.
 It is now preserved and displayed at the Museum of Transport, Greater Manchester.